Eugene H. Holeman Award

 2016 Mark Sestak Alabama Department of Public Health

-2015 Pamela Miles Virginia Dept. Agriculture & CS Richmond, VA
+2015 Pamela Miles Virginia Department of Agriculture & Consumer Services, Richmond, VA

 2014 Joe Reardon North Carolina Department of Agriculture, Raleigh, NC